 ** Residential Delivery: house, apartment complex, residence of any kind.

 Generally speaking, the cost to ship one pallet ranges from $90 – $200 and varies according to the weight and contents of the pallet.
 Shipping subsequent pallets is considerably cheaper, especially if shipping to a residence (for example it might cost $200 to ship 1 pallet, but only $275 to ship 2 pallets, and $310 to ship 3 pallets).
 Visit our resource pages for more information on shipping pallets.
 Truckload shipping is calculated based on mileage and usually ranges between $1.00/mile to $2.00/mile with a minimum charge of $350.
 Visit our truckload shipping page for more information.
-Case-packed items shipped out with UPS or USPS generally cost approximately $25-$50 per box depending on the weight of the items being shipped.
+Case-packed items shipped out with USPS generally cost approximately $25-$50 per box depending on the weight of the items being shipped.

 Please Note: all shipping quotes sent out by email or over the phone are only quotes, and are to be confirmed once order is placed.
 All shipping quotes are provided with minimal insurance.
 If you would like to purchase additional insurance, please let your account manager know before the order is finalized.